Foreign Language Placement Testing

 The Avant STAMP 4S Assessment Test is a comprehensive evaluation of all five language skills (oral and aural comprehension, written and verbal articulation and cultural competence) and is available twice a semester (approximately mid-semester and also during Final Exam week).
 The Avant STAMP 4S is not taken for credit; it is solely used for assessment purposes.

 There is an administrative fee of $100 to take this three-hour assessment which must be paid prior to registering for an exam date.
+Print this Verification of Payment and submit with your payment to the VCU Student Accounting Office.
+You will need to upload this Verification of Payment and the receipt in order to schedule a test date with our office!
 For more information, please contact the School of World Studies advising.

 4. Foreign Language Skill Assessment for Languages NOT Taught at VCU

-Students who do not intend to further their knowledge through coursework at VCU must be evaluated for language proficiency through the completion of an ACTFL Oral Proficiency Interview proctored here on campus in the School of World Studies Media Center located on the fourth floor of Hibbs.
+Students who do not intend to further their knowledge through coursework at VCU must be evaluated for language proficiency through the completion of an ACTFL Oral Proficiency Interview to meet VCU graduation requirements.
+The Oral Proficiency Interview must be proctored here on campus in the School of World Studies Media Center located on the fourth floor of Hibbs Hall.
 The OPI is not taken for credit.
 These examinations are conducted by phone (OPI) or internet (OPIc), depending on the language.
+For complete information regarding languages assessed through OPI or OPIc as well as fees, please visit the Language Testing International site.

 Don’t think You Need a Foreign Language Class?